Our social media community guidelines

 Our guidelines are designed to ensure that social media is a welcoming and friendly space.

-We use social media to inspire people to enjoy the simple pleasures of walking and support our fight to protect the places we love to wander.
+We use social media to support our work to break down barriers to the outdoors and open the way for everyone to walk in nature.
 Social media is also a place for people to share where they love to walk, ask questions and find advice from the walking community.

 In order to keep things friendly, we ask our community members to follow some simple guidelines: